 According to the February 2 court order, “hurtful, exaggerated words…constitute a criminal offence against the President of the country” because “a significant segment of society identifies themselves with political leaders” and because “the insults that have been made and reflected to the public have caused reactions to increase polarisation in society…with many killings and injuries.”

-In the interests of full disclosure, here are a few notable examples of the “hurtful, exaggerated words” and images cited in the order:
+In the interests of full disclosure, here are some notable examples of the “hurtful, exaggerated words” and images cited in the order: